ADesprets/cp4i-install/README.md

 # cp4i-install

+Objectives here:

+1 Bien documenté et partagé sur github

+2 Automatisée mais avec la possibilité toujours de choisir facilement ce que l'on veut faire, idempotent

+3 Installation, configuration initiale, configuration avancée

 This manual shows how the setup of the following components using one script:

 * IBM Red Hat Openshift on IBM Cloud (ROKS)
 * IBM Cloud Pak for Integration (CP4I) on ROKS
 * This installation is deploying operators either on a single namespace or in all namespaces in automatic update option

+The following tasks will happen:

+1 Installation of the OpenShift cluster

+2 Installation of the operators of the cloud pak

+3 Deployment of the capabilities

+4 Configuration des capabilities

 ## Pre-requisites